 Your credit score is an important indicator of your financial health, and your credit report will give you an in-depth look at what’s contributing to that three-digit number.

-You can get a free credit report every year from each of the three major credit bureaus: TransUnion, Experian and Equifax.
-You can order your report from the website, AnnualCreditReport.com.
+You can get a free credit report every year from each of the three major credit bureaus, TransUnion, Experian, and Equifax.
+You can order your report from AnnualCreditReport.com.

-You’ll also want to know your total debt and the interest rates on each form of debt: credit cards, mortgage, car loans and student loans are common examples of debt.
-Organizing this debt information into a chart and spreadsheet may help you evaluate your financial plan.
+You’ll also want to know your total debt and the interest rates on each form of debt―credit cards, mortgage, car loans, and student loans, for example.
+Organizing this information into a chart and spreadsheet may help you evaluate your financial plan.

-Finally, tally up the cost of your monthly expenses.
-Having an accurate account of your expenses will help establish your personal cash flow.
-If you have annual, bi-annual or quarterly payments, you should divide those into monthly increments or create an annual budget instead for a more accurate picture of your overall financial obligations.
+Finally, tally up your monthly expenses.
+Having an accurate account of your expenses will help define your personal cash flow.
+If you have annual, bi-annual, or quarterly payments, you should divide those into monthly increments or create an annual budget instead for a more accurate picture of your overall financial obligations.

 Once you outline your financial profile, you may find areas you can improve.
 A few examples might be:

-- Low savings: Three or more months’ worth of living expenses in a savings account helps protect you from life’s emergencies.
+- Low savings.
+Three or more months’ living expenses in a savings account helps protect you from life’s emergencies.

 You may recognize several weaknesses that contribute to each other.
 Poor money management could lead to hard-to-manage debt, which could result in a low credit score.
 Identifying the situations and behaviors that lead to these issues is essential to sustainable financial health.

-Once you know how to identify weaknesses, you can strategically work toward improvement.
-Setting SMART goals can set you up for success, they help you effectively and precisely outline the need-to-know details to ensure you can meet your objective.
-SMART goals are: specific, measurable, achievable, realistic and timely.
+Once you identify your financial challenges, you can strategically work toward improvement.
+Setting SMART goals can set you up for success.
+They help you effectively and precisely outline the need-to-know details to ensure you can meet your objective.
+SMART goals are specific, measurable, achievable, realistic, and timely.

 If you’ve identified your level of debt to be your biggest financial weakness, a SMART goal might be: